-(q) Pension saving funds
+(r) Pension saving funds

 Contracts that are concluded in accordance with the Act on pension saving funds are classified as service contracts under IFRS 15.
-These are pension saving funds ('PSF') that are concluded by the subsidiary Dôchodková správcovská spoločnosť Poštovej banky, d.s.s., a.s.
+These are pension saving funds ('SDS') that are concluded by the subsidiary 365.life, d.s.s., a.s.

-Deferred acquisition costs of acquisition of PSF contracts
+Deferred acquisition costs of acquisition of SDS contracts

-Transaction costs related to the acquisition of PSF contracts are deferred.
-Transaction costs are represented by commissions paid to intermediaries and organisers of the network of PSF brokers.
+Transaction costs related to the acquisition of SDS contracts are deferred.
+Transaction costs are represented by commissions paid to intermediaries.

 Direct transaction costs are deferred up to the amount of their expected returns from future revenues associated with these contracts.
 Commissions paid are recognised as deferred transaction costs.
-If this expense does not meet the requirements of capitalisation (the probability that it will bring economic benefit in the future is low, or it is not directly attributable to a particular PSF contract), it is accounted for as a cost in its full amount when it occurs.
+If this expense does not meet the requirements of capitalisation (the probability that it will bring economic benefit in the future is low, or it is not directly attributable to a particular SDS contract), it is accounted for as a cost in its full amount when it occurs.

-Deferred transaction costs recognised in the financial statements and are part of the brokerage commissions for PSF contracts paid that are deferred to future periods.
-Deferred costs of acquisition of PSF contracts are amortised using the straight-line basis over the expected life of the contract.
+Deferred transaction costs recognised in the financial statements and are part of the brokerage commissions for SDS contracts paid that are deferred to future periods.
+Deferred costs of acquisition of SDS contracts are amortised using the straight-line basis over the expected life of the contract.
 At the termination of the contract a one-time write-off is made.
 The subsidiary tests deferred transaction costs for impairment on a regular basis (as at the date of the financial statements).

-(r) Offsetting
+(s) Offsetting